Skip to main content

 Background

-In the last year the NRHI has been adopted under the new NHS England ‘Outcomes Registry Programme’ (ORP – previously MDOR/MDIS).
-This overarching programme aims to capture key data on all types of implanted medical devices in due course.
-The data collected by the ORP will be on two levels.
+The NRHI has been developed under the NHS England ‘Outcomes Registry Programme’ (ORP).
+This overarching National programme aims to capture key data on all types of implanted medical devices.
+The data collected by the ORP is on two levels.
 Firstly a single ‘core dataset’ for all implantable medical devices, which will cover details of the device used (including unique device identifier or UDI), patient, date & place of surgery and surgeon.
-Secondly, individual specialties may set up additional ‘outcome datasets’ with clinical information relevant to the type of device.
+When standing alone, this element is also known as ‘MDOR’, or the Medical Device Outcome Registry.
+Secondly, individual specialties may set up additional outcome datasets, with clinical information relevant to the specific type of device.

 Progress to date

 We have also begun work on widening patient engagement into the ongoing registry development, utilising the new BCIG PPIE group.
-Our first focus group activity took place in early October and focussed on patient views on the options for adult PROMs.
+Our first focus group activity took place last year focussed on patient views on the options for adult PROMs.
 A second group will consider paediatric PROMs.

 NHSE and the NRHI steering group are currently actively engaging with the Welsh, Scottish and Northern Irish governments to explore alignment, governance and data sharing arrangements for the NHRI and the wider outcome registries programme.